gracelang/language/languageSpec/spec.md

 A trait can `use` other traits.
 Methods in a trait can capture variables in the lexical scope of the trait, so that they can have what is effectively private state, as illustrated in the [Section on private attributes](#no-private-attributes).
-Note that a trait can contain types, traits, and classes; these classes _can_ contain field declarations, and can inherit.
+Note that a trait object can contain types, traits, and classes; these classes _can_ contain field declarations, and can inherit.

 Aside from these restrictions, Grace's **trait** syntax and semantics is parallel to the class syntax.
-In particular, a `trait` defines a method that returns a trait object.
+In particular, the reserved word `trait` defines a *method* that returns a trait object.
-Hence, the following two declarations create equivalent traits:
+Hence, in the following example, `emptiness1` and `emptiness2` are both methods, and both create and return equivalent traits objects.

 **Examples**

     trait emptiness1 {
+        method size is required
         method isEmpty { size == 0 }
         method nonEmpty { size ≠ 0 }
         method ifEmptyDo (eAction) nonEmptyDo (nAction) {